jladrondeguevara/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+The biggest difference between both, is that map will create a new array for you, based on what a provided function returns.
+Foreach simply visits every element in an array, and applies the given function.
+Extra steps have to be taken if you want to do something with the data pulled from forEach.
 2. What is the difference between a function and a method?
+A method pertains to an object.
+Methods are used along with objects for allowing more control over the object in various ways.
+A method adds more customization to an object.
+A function can be used both with methods and objects, in fact, a method is a function.
+A function can be used inside a method to help with the dinamics of an object.
 3. What is closure?
+Referes to a function and its enviroment.
+Anything surrounding the function is part of the closure.
 4. Describe the four rules of the 'this' keyword.
+    Implicit binding - It is implied when creating an object or using one, that 'this' will referer to the internal properties.
+    Global binding - everything in javascript, the whole ecosystem.
+When using 'this' it will refer to the program javascript.
+    Explicit binding - when explicitly refering to certain variables or objects.
+When using a function when explicitly refering to an object, calling it by name.
+    New binding - when creating a new object, the 'this' keyword referes to anything only within the object.
 5. Why do we need super() in an extended class?
+We need super() to call the main class constructor and build an object based on that prototype.

 ## Project Set up